kewlamogh/kewlamogh/README.md

 # @kewlamogh
 Hey there!
 My name is Amogh and I am a web developer.
-My tech stack is what I call *mern* - MongoDB, ExpressJS, ReactJS, and NodeJS.
+My tech stack is what I call *mern* - MongoDB, ExpressJS, ReactJS, and NodeJS (EDIT: I just realized that I didn't invent mern 😔).
 I am a former mobile developer with Kotlin, and am learning Golang + `net/http`.
 Some of my projects you can contribute to:
 * BobAssistant - my take on a virtual assistant that doesn't track you
 * zomb-apocolypse - a top down shooter, misspelled on purpose